XiaoShen-Tina/MGS-4701-W01/README.md

 ### Repository structure
 #### Reddit
+The Reddit component currently contains one Jupyter notebook and one pilot CSV dataset:
+- `reddit_data_collection.ipynb`
+- `reddit_interview_pilot.csv`
+The notebook contains the Reddit API connection, keyword-based post retrieval from r/analytics and r/datascience, date-range filtering, and duplicate removal used to create the pilot dataset.

 #### Nowcoder
 The Nowcoder component currently contains two Jupyter notebooks and two query-specific CSV datasets: